ajaya-samantaray/MarketPlace/README.md

 ## The test excercise is meant for a very basic api call test.
 Does not include modularised code for database creation/
 ## initialisation/closing etc. Also the API Calls are not modularized.
 Just a very basic one with tests from Postman.

+Testing the request calls and containerization is left to some other day this week.